 Silver Dollar Pawn & Jewelry Center on Lee Street in Alexandria Louisiana, site of the filming of the History Channel's Cajun Pawn Stars

-The new "Cajun Pawn Stars" series on the History Channel is being filmed in Alexandria at the Silver Dollar Pawn & Jewelry Center, and debuted on January 8, 2012.
-The 2nd season begins June 6.
+The "Cajun Pawn Stars" series on the History Channel was filmed in Alexandria at the Silver Dollar Pawn & Jewelry Center, and debuted on January 8, 2012.

-"Cajun Pawn Stars" features Alexandria's Silver Dollar Pawn & Jewelry Center, and its owner Jimmie DeRamus and his family-owned business.
-Jimmie, also known as "Big Daddy", is joined on the show by his daughter Tammie and his younger brother Johnnie.
+"Cajun Pawn Stars" featured Alexandria's Silver Dollar Pawn & Jewelry Center, and its owner Jimmie DeRamus and his family-owned business.
+Jimmie, also known as "Big Daddy", was joined on the show by his daughter Tammie and his younger brother Johnnie.

-Several employees of the store are also featured on screen, including Louisiana bayou pawn brokers Robby Friend, Walt Piper, Tina Journet, and Fred "Yankee" Howell.
+Several employees of the store were also featured on screen, including Louisiana bayou pawn brokers Robby Friend, Walt Piper, Tina Journet, and Fred "Yankee" Howell.